 These factors put a strain on recruitment in healthcare.
 They narrow the pool of available candidates while making it more challenging for systems to meet the salary demands of this sought-after cohort.
 The fact it costs an estimated $250,000 to recruit a single physician means that finding the right candidate who will stick around is even more critical to your bottom line.

 9 Strategies to maximize your healthcare recruitment

-What can healthcare-centric companies do to combat these forces and recruit the right talent that stays with the organization?
+What can healthcare-centric companies do to combat these forces and recruit the right talent that stays within the organization?
+What makes a great job posting?
+How can companies communicate all that they have to offer?
 Read on to learn more about helpful strategies to support your efforts.

 1. Evaluate what makes a good cultural addition to your organization

 When you are hiring for critical roles within your organization, hiring for both hard skills and soft skills means you’ll find candidates who are good cultural additions and who will stick around.

 However, that’s easier said than done, and identifying what those soft skills are is an important step.
 There’s no better place to start than with your current employees.
 What do your employees love about working for your organization?
 What makes your organizational culture unique?
 What soft skills are underrepresented?